buildbot/buildbot/master/docs/manual/installation.rst

 Python: http://www.python.org

-  Buildbot requires python-2.4 or later.
-Buildbot versions later than 0.8.6 will require Python-2.5, and Python-2.7 is recommended.
+  Buildbot requires python-2.5 or later on the master, although Python-2.7 is recommended.
+The slave run on Python-2.4.

 Twisted: http://twistedmatrix.com

-  Both the buildmaster and the buildslaves require Twisted-8.0.x or later.
+  Buildbot requires Twisted-9.0.0 or later on the master, and Twisted-8.1.0 on the slave.
 As always, the most recent version is recommended.

-  Twisted is delivered as a collection of subpackages.
+  In some cases, Twisted is delivered as a collection of subpackages.
 You'll need at least "Twisted" (the core package), and you'll also want `TwistedMail`_, `TwistedWeb`_, and `TwistedWords`_ (for sending email, serving a web status page, and delivering build status via IRC, respectively).
 You might also want `TwistedConch`_ (for the encrypted Manhole debug port).
 Note that Twisted requires ZopeInterface to be installed as well.

 Of course, your project's build process will impose additional requirements on the buildslaves.
 These hosts must have all the tools